Does Sleep Apnea Accelerate Aging?

 Sleep apnea symptoms include loud snoring, awakening with a dry mouth, episodes in which you stop breathing during sleep, gasping for air during the night, morning headaches, excessive daytime sleepiness, irritability, and difficulty focusing.

-Obstructive sleep apnea may speed up aging if gone untreated, and undiagnosed cases and the low level of awareness of this condition can worsen other age-related disorders.
-If you suspect you might have sleep apnea, consider talking to your health care provider for an evaluation, perform a sleep study, and assess your condition.
+Obstructive sleep apnea may produce epigenetic age acceleration which affects your biological age, and undiagnosed cases and the low level of awareness of this condition can worsen other age-related disorders.
+If you suspect you might have sleep-disordered breathing (SDB) or obstructive sleep apnea, consider talking to your health care provider for an evaluation, perform a sleep study to assess your breathing patterns, and assess your condition.

 If you are diagnosed with sleep apnea, receiving proper treatment, and having adequate CPAP equipment that adapts to your lifestyle and therapy needs is crucial for your treatment plan's success.
 Most people with obstructive sleep apnea improve their sleep and feel better if they follow their provider's treatment plan.

 Untreated sleep apnea puts people at risk for cardiovascular disease, headaches, memory loss, epigenetic changes, and even depression.
 Continuous sleep disruption due to sleep apnea is a severe disorder but can easily be treated with modifiable lifestyle factors and adequate CPAP therapy.

 People who suffer from sleep apnea must take a step further when it comes to taking care of their sleeping habits.
 Several studies have shown that sleep apnea potentially contributes to functional decline, mainly prompted by chronic intermittent hypoxia, an inadequate amount of oxygen levels in the tissues, and sleep fragmentation, a short repetitive interruption of sleep.